annarankin/json-navigator/README.md

 1. User can input valid JSON and see a prettily formatted version in their browser.
 1. User can hover over keys and values and see them highlighted in different colors.
-1. User can hover over a value and its "address," or a combination of index numbers (e.g. `[0]`) and keys (e.g. `.weather`), will be displayed and copied to their clipboard.
+1. User can hover over a value and its access path, or a combination of index numbers (e.g. `[0]`) and keys (e.g. `.weather`), will be displayed and copied to their clipboard.
-1. User can view value access path in either Ruby or JavaScript.
+1. User can view value's access path in either Ruby or JavaScript.

 ### To Do

 #### Additional Features

 - A tooltip is displayed when a user hovers over a bracket with the line number of the other bracket it's paired with.
+- Allow users to collapse data structures for easier viewing
 - Allow users to input valid JS code to be parsed
 - Allow users to input valid Ruby code to be parsed